-Wireless chipmaker Qualcomm (NASDAQ:QCOM) missed analysts' expectations in Q3 FY2023, with revenue down 22.7% year on year to $8.45 billion.
-Qualcomm made a GAAP profit of $1.8 billion, down from its profit of $3.73 billion in the same quarter last year.
+Wireless chipmaker Qualcomm (NASDAQ:QCOM) reported Q1 FY2024 results exceeding Wall Street analysts' expectations, with revenue up 5.1% year on year to $9.94 billion.
+The company expects next quarter's revenue to be around $9.3 billion, in line with analysts' estimates.
+It made a non-GAAP profit of $2.75 per share, improving from its profit of $2.37 per share in the same quarter last year.

-- Inventory Days Outstanding: 159, up from 150 in the previous quarter
+- Inventory Days Outstanding: 132, down from 160 in the previous quarter

 Having been at the forefront of developing the standards for cellular connectivity for over four decades, Qualcomm (NASDAQ:QCOM) is a leading innovator and a fabless manufacturer of wireless technology chips used in smartphones, autos and internet of things appliances.